-In my mother tongue, there is a saying that ‘one doesn’t discuss taste’ – but I beg to differ as developing taste is something many women aspire to, some openly crave for, and others are struggling with.
+In my mother tongue, there is a saying that ‘one doesn’t discuss taste’ – but I beg to differ as developing taste is something many women aspire to; some openly crave, and others are struggling with.

 This takes me to the subject of taste – and the evidence that taste is a strong indicator of leadership potential &/or attainment.
-So, I propose to encourage the development of taste as a skill – and as a lever – for female leadership development.
+So, I propose encouraging the development of taste as a skill – and as a lever – for female leadership development.

 Leaders are expected not to manifest inappropriate behaviour – although it may well happen that they find themselves compelled to communicate exaggeratedly for the sake of attention – and, occasionally, to divert attention; there’s no need to give examples here as they are everywhere!
 But taste goes hand-in-hand with credibility – which is why it is such a valuable passport to leadership.

 In what we do at Image Ability, I meet women who are encouraged and sponsored to go for leadership training.
 Immersion in the right educational programme helps them raise awareness, build on their strengths, and create the ROI their organisations need – which is why they are sent in the first place.

 I also meet women who might not have been lucky enough to be born into an environment of good taste, nor are they likely to be sent for suitable leadership training, but they are aware that, to progress, they need to work at developing and cultivating what is perceived to be good taste.

 The truth is that those who have been brought up in a culture of ‘good enough’, as opposed to ‘the best one can be’, are the fastest learners as they realise that they need to take matters of taste seriously.
 For those who aspire to positions of authentic leadership, developing a personal taste is a must, not a nice one to have.

 So, what does one require?